 Click here to check your eligibility score to apply for a sponsor licence.

 The fee for a business sponsor licence depends on the size and type of organisation.
-This application fee is payable every time the sponsor renews their licence (every four years).
+This is a one-time Sponsor application fee because from April 2024, once the licence is issued, there is no need to apply for renewal.
 Fees are reviewed annually by the Home Office, which will publish any changes.
-Organisations classified as “medium” and “large” are required to pay a sponsor licence fee of £1,476.
+Organisations classified as “medium” and “large” must pay a sponsor licence fee of £1,476.
 This fee would apply to all organisations which do not meet the definition of a “small” sponsor.

-An organisation will normally qualify as a small sponsor if two of the following apply:
+An organisation will generally qualify as a small sponsor if two of the following apply:

-Organisations classified as “small” sponsors are required to pay a sponsor licence fee of £536.
+Organisations classified as “small” sponsors must pay a sponsor licence fee of £536.

 You can calculate the cost of a sponsor licence application to your business by clicking here

-If you have already been granted a ‘Skilled Worker’ sponsor licence (formerly known as Tier 2 sponsor licence) and decide to add a subcategory, there would be no fee.
-For example, if you hold a Skilled Worker licence (formerly Tier 2 General) and would like to start sponsoring migrants under the Senior or Specialist Worker Visa (formerly Tier 2 Intra-Company Transfer), you’d simply need to submit an application through the Sponsor Management System to add a subcategory – no Home Office fee would apply.
+If you have already been granted a ‘Skilled Worker’ sponsor licence (formerly known as a Tier 2 sponsor licence) and decide to add a subcategory, there would be no fee.
+For example, suppose you hold a Skilled Worker licence (formerly Tier 2 General) and would like to start sponsoring migrants under the Senior or Specialist Worker Visa (formerly Tier 2 Intra-Company Transfer).
+In that case, you’d simply need to apply the Sponsor Management System to add a subcategory – no Home Office fee would apply.

 Click here to read more about the cost of a skilled sponsor licence.